Shimoga district: Primary and high school education

-Government High School, Jade

-Government High School, Jade is one of the top three high schools in Soraba Taluk.
-This high school has the biggest playground and more than 500 students from Jade, and surrounding up to 10 km villages are studying in this school.
-GHS JADE have won several computation organised by Department Of Education, like sports, Prathiba Karanji in every year, In 2015 this high school started to offer English-medium classes for 8th, 9th and 10th students.

 Pre-university education

 There are 116 pre-university colleges in the district.
 There are 51 government colleges, 3 bifurcated colleges, 47 unaided colleges and 15 aided colleges.
 In the 2012 second year pre-university examination, the district ranked 5th with 54.31% of passed candidates.

 Diploma courses

 There are 8 Polytechnics in the district.
 Major polytechnics among them are Government Polytechnic - Bhadravathi, Government Women's Polytechnic - Gopala, Sahyadri Polytechnic, Sanjay Memorial Polytechnic-Sagara, DVS Polytechnic.

 Undergraduate education

 There are 12 colleges affiliated to Kuvempu University, 5 B.Ed and B.P.Ed colleges and 3 constituent colleges.
 Sahyadri science college is located in Shimoga city.
 It was established in 1940 and was upgraded to first grade college in 1956.
 It offers two undergraduate courses: BSc and B.C.A.
 There are two engineering colleges in the district: Jawaharlal Nehru national college of engineering and P.E.S.
 Institute of Technology and Management.
 Jawaharlal Nehru national college of engineering was established in 1980 by the National education society.
 The college offers 7 courses in B.E.
 PES institute of technology and management was established in 2007.
 The college offers 5 undergraduate programmes in B.E.
 National College of Pharmacy in the center of the city is one of the oldest college in Karnataka state and students across the nation has studied here.

 Shimoga Institute of Medical Sciences was started in 2005.
 It is on the premises of the McGann Hospital in Shimoga, established in memory of British Surgeon Dr. T.G.McGann.
 The college is affiliated to Rajiv Gandhi University of Health Sciences, Karnataka.
 There are 21 departments in the college.
 Bapuji Ayurvedic Medical college, established in 1996, is in Shimoga, which offers B.A.M.S.
 Ayurvedacharya degree.
 T.M.A.E.
 Society's Ayurved College, established in 1992, is located in Shimoga, which also offers B.A.M.S Ayuvedacharya degree.
 Both colleges are affiliated to Rajiv Gandhi University of Health Sciences.
 Sharavathi Dental college, established in the year 1992, is in Shimoga and has been approved by DCI.
 It offers B.D.S. in Dental surgery.
 It is affiliated to Rajiv Gandhi University of Health Sciences.